ZygUB/kitm-evetingapp/README.md

 $pass = 'password';
 $port = 3306;
 ```
-and you are done
+and you are done, enjoy

 ## Usage

-For now admins only can make events, and the auth is not made you can find admin in /admin/index.html
+You can ban users, manage events and add new, and other people can manage them as well

 ## WARNING
-THIS IS ALPHA VERSION 1.0, AND YOU ADD THIS WEBSITE ON YOUR RISK!# kitm-evetingapp
+THIS IS ALPHA VERSION 1.0, AND YOU ADD THIS WEBSITE ON YOUR RISK!